alpnix/Javascript-Projects/README.md

-# Javascript-Calculator
+# Javascript Projects
-This is a simple calculator I've built using HTML, CSS and JavaScript.
+There are some simple JavaScript projects I've built using HTML, CSS and JavaScript.